llmrb/llm/README.md

 The [docs/](docs/) directory contains some additional documentation that didn't quite make it into the README.

+## See also

+* [llm-shell](https://github.com/llmrb/llm-shell) &ndash; a shell that uses llm.rb to
+  provide a command-line interface to LLMs.
+* [llm-rag](https://github.com/llmrb/llm-rag) &ndash; an example of how to build retrieval-augmented generation (RAG) applications with llm.rb.

 ## Install

 llm.rb can be installed via rubygems.org: